Navid200/xDrip/docs/Nightscout/update_nightscout.md

 [xDrip](../../README.md) >> [Features](../Features_page.md) >> [Google Cloud](./GoogleCloud.md) >> Update

 You need to have completed the [installation](./GoogleCloud.md) steps before using this utility.
-By default, it will install Nightscout from the latest release of the official Nightscout.
+By default, it will install the latest release of official Nightscout.
-But, you can also to choose to install from a Github fork.
+But, you can also choose to install from a Github fork.

 [Update] to the latest release.